 Action Note 1 Move the robot to a comfortable working position.
-2 Turn off all: 3 Remove the upper part, of the ball joint housing on the wrist cover.
+2 DANGER Turn off all: electric power supply hydraulic pressure supply air pressure supply to the robot, before entering the safeguarded space.
+3 Remove the upper part, of the ball joint housing on the wrist cover.
 Note Be careful not to loose the small o-ring on the attachment screw.
 It keeps the screw from falling off the housing when removed. xx2100002711